Saab 900: 900 GLi Gold

 The Gold special edition was available in the UK in 1981 as the first 900 4-door saloons; these had turbo-spec velour interior finished in either blue or black with gold pinstripes, twin air vent bonnet and fuel gauge showing tank contents in litres.

 900 Tjugofem

-The Tjugofem (Twenty-five in Swedish) Saloon was released in a batch of 300 to celebrate Saab's 25th year in the UK.
-These had the 1985cc 8-Valve engine with Bosch K-Jetronic fuel injection.
+The Tjugofem (Twenty-five in Swedish) Saloon introduced to celebrate Saab's 25th year in the UK.
+Only 300 units were built.
+These had the 1,985 cc 8-Valve engine with Bosch K-Jetronic fuel injection.
 Interior trim was blue turbo velour with a special gear knob with the car's number.
-Exterior the model was a standard non-turbo apart from alloy wheels, Tjugofem pinstriping and Turbo style rear spoiler.
+Outside, the model was a standard non-turbo apart from alloy wheels, Tjugofem pinstriping and Turbo style rear spoiler.